 Walking in Integrity

-In the Sermon on the Mount Jesus makes some astonishing statements.
-Jesus gave six illustrations on how one must have a life of righteousness that surpasses the righteousness of the scribes and Pharisees.
-In each of these six illustrations Jesus jumps back to certain OT Laws on which these Jewish religious leaders prided themselves in accomplishing.
+In the Sermon on the Mount, Jesus makes some astonishing statements.
+Jesus gave six illustrations of how one must live a life of righteousness that surpasses that of the scribes and Pharisees.
+In each of these six illustrations, Jesus returns to certain OT Laws on which these Jewish religious leaders prided themselves.
 Jesus challenges them on two accounts:

 A. Discovering the truth.
 What do others say?